-The 2D materials are categorized into the $15$ most common space groups, with Cmcm, P2$_1$/c, and C2/m being the most prominent (Fig.~\ref{fig:d3}d).
-Fig.~\ref{fig:d3}e shows the chemical structures of six common species as representative prototypes.
-Phonon dispersions of these representatives are shown in SI Fig.~S3.
-We compared the chemical structures and formulas of the discovered 2D materials in known databases, including computational two-dimensional database (C2DB) \cite{c2db1, c2db2}, materials cloud two-dimensional structure database (MC2D) \cite{Mounet2018, Marzari2023}, 2DMatPedia \cite{Zhou2019}, 2D topological insulators \cite{topo}, NOMAD (RAE database) \cite{nomad1}, and Materials Project \cite{mp, MP_dimen}.
-We found $152$ easily exfoliable (SI Table~S7) and $808$ potentially exfoliable 2D materials that could not be found in these databases.
+The 2D materials are categorized into the $15$ most common space groups, with Cmcm, P2$_1$/c, and C2/m being the most prominent (Figure~\ref{fig:d3}d).
+Figure~\ref{fig:d3}e shows the chemical structures of the six selected 2D materials from the most common species (binary, ternary, and quaternary).
+We performed DFT phonon calculations for four non-magnetic 2D materials and compared them with ML-predicted phonon dispersions (SI Figure~S3).
+Although the agreement for these particular cases is not strong, it validated the accuracy of UMLIPs in identifying true stability, consistent with Ref.~\cite{alexandria}.
+ML predicted phonon dispersions of these selected 2D materials are shown in SI Figure~S4.
+We compared the chemical structures, formulas, and Materials IDs (if applicable) of the discovered 2D materials in known databases, including computational two-dimensional database (C2DB) \cite{c2db1, c2db2}, materials cloud two-dimensional structure database (MC2D) \cite{Mounet2018, Marzari2023}, 2DMatPedia \cite{Zhou2019}, 2D topological insulators \cite{topo}, NOMAD (RAE database) \cite{nomad1}, 2D charged building block databases (2DBBs) \cite{Pan2023}, and Materials Project \cite{mp, MP_dimen}.
+We found $146$ easily exfoliable (SI Table~S7) and $741$ potentially exfoliable 2D materials that could not be found in these databases.